openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 ### Frontend Libraries for Reading Models

 OpenVINO Runtime uses frontend libraries dynamically to read models in different formats:
-- The `openvino_ir_frontend` is used to read OpenVINO IR.
+- `openvino_ir_frontend` is used to read OpenVINO IR.
-- The `openvino_onnx_frontend` is used to read ONNX file format.
+- `openvino_onnx_frontend` is used to read ONNX file format.
-- The `openvino_paddle_frontend` is used to read Paddle file format.
+- `openvino_paddle_frontend` is used to read Paddle file format.

 Depending on the model format types that are used in the application in `ov::Core::read_model`, pick up the appropriate libraries.

-> **NOTE**: The recommended way to optimize the size of final distribution package is to convert models to OpenVINO IR by using [Model Optimizer](../../MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
-In this case you don't have to keep ONNX, Paddle and other frontend libraries in the distribution package.
+> **NOTE**: To optimize the size of final distribution package, you are recommended to convert models to OpenVINO IR by using [Model Optimizer](../../MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
+This way you don't have to keep ONNX, PaddlePaddle, and other frontend libraries in the distribution package.

 ### (Legacy) Preprocessing via G-API